 About the Speakers:

 Heather Lacey is a multi-award winning disabled activist, D&I writer and speaker.
-As a young woman embarking upon life at university, Heather became heavily involved in disability advocacy online and began her website nosuperhero.co.uk as a way to spread awareness of the barriers faced by disabled people in the UK.
+As a young woman embarking upon life at university, Heather became heavily involved in disability advocacy online and began to share her lived experience of disability online as a way to spread awareness of the barriers faced by disabled people in the UK.
 Her writing – though candid and oftentimes hard-hitting – illuminates yet celebrates the disabled experience and her lived experience cerebral palsy, cPTSD, OCD and the myriad of symptoms she lives with day-to-day.

 Duane is the co-founder and director of Realm Recruit, a specialist legal recruitment consultancy.
 As well as leading the team at Realm, Duane’s role is focused on helping law firms to improve their employer brand and employee engagement.

 He is a member of the Future pro-manchester committee, an iMA affiliate, and an Alumni Ambassador for local charity Forever Manchester.